 Heart Rate Monitors Heart

-• Coded transmission process (from chest strap to watch) to reduce interference with other HRMs
+• Coded transmission process (from the chest strap to watch) to reduce interference with other HRMs

 • Ability to capture large amounts of data

-• Ability to download the captured data onto a computer and then analyse with special software
+• Ability to download the captured data onto a computer and then analyse it with special software

 • Ability to determine your VO2 max

-The use of an HRM to set exercise intensity is based on sound physiological principals - as the work increases, oxygen consumption (VO2) and heart rate increases in a linear relationship until near maximal intensities.
-Heart rate is easier to measure than oxygen consumption and the relationship between them has been established, however, there is one critical component - knowing your maximum heart rate.
+An HRM's use to set exercise intensity is based on sound physiological principles - as the work increases, oxygen consumption (VO2) and heart rate increases in a linear relationship until near maximal intensities.
+Heart rate is easier to measure than oxygen consumption, and the relationship between them has been established.
+However, one critical component is knowing your maximum heart rate (HRmax).

 Many factors can alter your heart rate: